Siddhartha123/iitb-risc-processor/README.md

       php iitb-risc-simulator.php 4 <path-to-program.txt>

+#### ` getprogram.py `
+- This is the assembler that converts assembly code to machine readable bit stream that can be used to initialise the instruction ROM.
+- takes assembly code file as input:

+      python getprogram.py <path-to-program.txt>

-- Note: The simulator assumes correctness of syntax of assembly code provided.
+**Note**: Both simulator and assembler assume correctness of syntax of assembly code provided.